cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Network Functional Area (PDF1).md

 Before we have a big unique spaces: **central offices**.
 Lot of branches around a city-area and in this branches there are cabinets and dispensers to propagate copper cable (splitting to the end user).
 This central office are buildings located in the city where network elements are present.
 ## Optical Access
 > New kind of wired connection: fiber
 >Fiber allow to transmit data with faster connection.

-This domain will be the mode of choice for fixed access in the coming years.
 GE-PON (individual), GPON (enterprise), and COF (long-distance) represent systems capable of delivering ultra-high-speed, high-reliability performance.

 The infrastructure that we build up by using fiber is distinguished on the basis of where the fiber ends.
 We have these: